 For more than 130 years, Chevron has developed some of the world's most complex crude oil fields.
 We have a strong position in nearly all of the world's key basins, and our extensive project portfolio provides the foundation for future growth.

-We are the largest private producer of oil in Kazakhstan, the top oil producer in Thailand, the largest oil producer in Indonesia, and a major leaseholder in the U.S. Gulf of Mexico as of the end of 2014.
+We are the largest private producer of oil in Kazakhstan, the top oil producer in Thailand, the largest oil producer in Indonesia and the largest leaseholder in the U.S. Gulf of Mexico as of the end of 2014.

 Developing Energy Sources Around the Globe